 Standing at 6 feet 5 inches tall and weighing from 225 to as many as 270 pounds, Dave Parker was a figure larger than life and, though not the tallest, certainly the biggest player in Major League Baseball throughout most of his 19-year playing career.
 For his trademark bat-waving stance and lightning-quick swing, Parker earned the nickname “Cobra,” given to him by the Pirates team trainer Tony Bartirome and made famous by play-by-play announcer Bob Prince.

 In his first two major league seasons (1973 and 1974) with the Pittsburgh Pirates, the left-handed-hitting Parker was mostly a platoon player and, despite his size, not much of a power hitter, swatting 8 home runs in 377 plate appearances.
 The ’74 Pirates were the champions of the National League East but lost in the NLCS to the Los Angeles Dodgers.
 The Dodgers were led by N.L.
-MVP Steve Garvey, who has been with Parker on previous Modern Baseball ballots.
+MVP Steve Garvey, who has been with Parker on previous Era Committee ballots.

 In 1975, Parker became a full-time player and one of the game’s biggest young stars.
 Parker hit .308 with 25 home runs, 101 RBI, and a N.L.-best .541 slugging percentage.
 For his efforts, he finished third in the league’s MVP voting, behind Hall of Famer Joe Morgan and Greg Luzinski.